I've had a few articles about reading (film) texts published. And it's raining outside all three of the windows in the room I'm working in.

 Consider that "the threshold is the paradoxical place which connects the very two spaces it separates: under precise rules and rituals, it allows the passage and almost calls for it.
 The function of the limes, on the contrary, is to assure the impermeability of the two." ( Mircea Eliade, "The Sacred and the Profane" Harcourt, 1987) So, if the limes, the seal, did not function, the room remained connected with the larger apartment.
 The significance of the limes as contrary to the threshold echoes through multiple scenarios of safety and vulnerability within the film.

-Re-thinking What We've Seen
+Thinking About What We've Seen

 Particularly if we agree there's cause to read the initial entry into the room at the end of the hall as an inauthentic scene break, there's reason to read the two earlier scene breaks to signal time shift as weak.